 You would like to spend a year as a full time student learning the essential skills in engineering, exploring your career options and building core skills.

-Three GCSEs at grade 5 or above, including English, maths and science.
+Three GCSEs at grade 5 or above, including English, and maths.

 To learn in both the classroom and workshops.